 Effort Comparison is a powerful tool that allows athletes to compare performances on favorite segments.
 Each athlete is represented as a pin on the map to show relative position over the course of the segment effort.
 Interacting with the chart below will allow the user to move the pins forward and backward on the segment according to GPS position.

-The effort roster is a Premium feature which lists the efforts being compared.
+The effort roster is a Summit feature which lists the efforts being compared.
 These could be efforts from two different people (typically yourself and the CR/KOM, if you've tackled the segment before) or two efforts by the same person (your latest effort and your PR, for example).
 The first effort in the roster is considered the "baseline" to which other efforts are compared.
-Premium users can toggle a user from the roster into the baseline by clicking the up-arrow on the right-hand side of an effort's roster row.
+Summit users can toggle a user from the roster into the baseline by clicking the up-arrow on the right-hand side of an effort's roster row.

 Below the map and roster is a chart that represents two things: the segment's elevation profile and the time gaps between compared athletes at any given point along the segment.
 Hovering over the chart will move the "point of action," and clicking the Play button along the scrubber below will trigger 20-second playback of the virtual race.

-Strava Premium members have the ability to customize the efforts compared in the roster by choosing efforts and athletes from the leaderboard below.
+Strava Summit members have the ability to customize the efforts compared in the roster by choosing efforts and athletes from the leaderboard below.
 Interested in comparing your top five attempts on a local hill?
 Simply choose the "My Results" leaderboard and select your best performances.
 More interested in how you and your friends stacked up this weekend?
 Use the "I'm Following" leaderboard and "This Week" filter.

 What do the lines on the chart represent?